FahimaZulfath/VR/README.md

 ## Contribution

-We need help to see our vision turn into reality.
+We need your help to see our vision turn into reality.
 Any help, big or small, with the code, idea, suggestion, feedback, typo, anything at all that you think would be of help, is most welcome and much appreciated.
-If you’re interested in the project, feel free to open an [issue](https://github.com/SOHW/sohw.github.io/issues/new), create a PR, or just come say ''Hi'' and tell us more about yourself [here](https://gitter.im/SpreadOpenHealthyWeb/Forum/).
+If you’re interested in the project, feel free to open an [issue](https://github.com/SOHW/sohw.github.io/issues/new), create a PR, or just come say ''Hi''👋 and tell us more about yourself [here](https://gitter.im/SpreadOpenHealthyWeb/Forum/).

 ## Participation Guidelines
 Please read [CONTRIBUTING.md](https://github.com/SOHW/sohw.github.io/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.